l-dav/Acronymify/README.md

 ### Overview

-The source code is in the folder "./src/".
+The source code is in the folder `./src/`.
 It contains a file "manifest.json" containing metadata about the extension, as specified in [Mozilla Documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json).
-The extension popup is coded in the "/popup/" folder, and contains HTML/CSS/JS code.
+The extension popup is coded in the `./src/popup/` folder, and contains HTML/CSS/JS code.

-To share your extension, you need it to be "signed": your extension need to pass a serie of test, then a .xpi file will be created.
+To share your extension, it needs to be "signed": your extension needs to pass a serie of test, then a .xpi file will be created.
 The Makefile allows you to sign your extension.

 ### Installation
 If you have a signed .xpi file:
-- open it with Firefox (e.g. drag-and-drop) and accept the installation
+- open it with Firefox (e.g. drag-and-drop) and accept the installation.

 If you have the source code:
 - go to "about:debugging#/runtime/this-firefox" in Firefox
 - "Load Temporary Add-on..." and select any file inside the source code root folder (e.g. "manifest.json").

-You can know use the extension.
-Select a word on any website, open the extension (by shortcut or by clicking the extension icon in the top-right), and you will get your definition if the word is known, or a "Unknwown word" warning if the word is not recognized.
+You can now use the extension.
+Select a word on any website, open the extension (by shortcut as defined in the extension popup or by clicking the extension icon in the top-right), and you will get your definition if the word is known, or a "Unknwown word" warning if the word is not recognized.

 ### Code algorithm